Own Your Future Virtual Workshop Series

 But many people leave out an important aspect of retirement planning — planning for long-term care.

-Council on Aging’s Own Your Future Workshop takes the mystery and fear out of planning for long-term care, giving participants the information and tools they need to start on their own plan.
-At our workshop, expert speakers cover topics including estate planning, legal issues, financial planning and long-term care choices, and participants receive a toolkit to guide them through the planning process.
+Council on Aging’s Own Your Future Workshop Series takes the mystery and fear out of planning for long-term care, giving participants the information and tools they need to start on their own plan.
+During our workshop series, expert speakers cover topics including estate planning, legal issues, strategies for paying for care and long-term care choices, and participants receive a toolkit to guide them through the planning process.

 This is NOT a sales presentation — no marketing, no sales pitches.
 Our speakers have one goal: education.